 Depending on its activities and seasonal needs, the number of personnel employed at the Festival may vary between 30 and 300, including technical staff (110), ushers (130), cleaners, guards, cashiers (30), and many more.

-Up to 2005, the Festival’s performance spaces included the Odeon of Herodes Atticus, the Epidaurus theatres (the Ancient Theatre of Epidaurus and the Little Theatre of Ancient Epidaurus), and the Lycabettus Theatre.
-As of the summer of 2006, a project which sees the expansion of performance spaces was put into effect.
+Up to 2005, performance venues included the Odeon of Herodes Atticus, the two Epidaurus theatres (the Ancient Theatre of Epidaurus and the Little Theatre of Ancient Epidaurus), and the Lycabettus Theatre.
+During the summer of 2006, a project which sees the expansion of performance venues was put into effect.
 Four new theatre stages were launched at the former Tsaougoglou factory, at Peiraios 260, courtesy of the National Bank of Greece.
-The year 2017 will see the launch of one extra stage.
-Occasionally, other open-air and closed spaces in Attica are also utilized.
+In 2017, one extra stage will be launched.
+It should be noted that various outdoor and closed spaces throughout Attica are also occasionally utilized.

-Furthermore, in 2017 the Epidaurus Lyceum will also be launched; an international summer school of ancient Greek drama intended for drama school students and young actors from all over the world, the Lyceum aspires to a reappraisal of our approaches regarding ancient tragedy and comedy, helping bridge the gap between historic tradition and contemporary reality.
-The Lyceum is expected to become an international meeting point of actors, drama teachers, directors, musicians, choreographers, theatre theorists, anthropologists, and musicologists, as well as a source of spiritual and economic development for the entire Epidaurus area.
+Furthermore, the year 2017 will see the launch of the Epidaurus Lyceum.
+An international summer school of ancient Greek drama intended for drama school students and young actors from all over the world, the Lyceum aspires to a reappraisal of our approaches regarding ancient tragedy and comedy, helping bridge the gap between historic tradition and contemporary reality.
+The Lyceum is expected to become an international meeting point of actors, drama teachers, directors, musicians, choreographers, theatre theorists, anthropologists, and musicologists, as well as a source of spiritual and economic growth for the entire Epidaurus area.